harsha-yel/Adaptive-Stack-Overflow/README.md

-# React + ejs Templating(Server-side Universal rendering)
+### React + ejs Templating(Server-side Universal rendering)

 ### Database:
-Used Mongodb cloud server, hence no need to run mongodb instance from your computer.
-Connections are already made,and working like a charm(Tested it).
+1. MongoDB: Used Mongodb cloud server, hence no need to run mongodb instance from your computer.
+Connections are already made.
-### Elastic Search:
-Have been setup in amazon cloud.
+2. Elastic Search:  Have been setup in amazon cloud.
 Connections are yet to be configured.
-### React:
-React components are yet to be made by integrating stackoverflow desing pages.

 ### To run in production mode:
 ```npm start```